tobemo/SPAI_project_2019_group1/README.md

 2. Add source filles to this project via the Projucer.
 3. Choose the right 'Selected exporter' for the platform of choice, and open it in an IDE by clicking on 'Save and Open in IDE'.
 4. Compile and run in IDE.
+Note: this code requieres the eigen library.
+This library is not included in this repository.

 //Note on the offline noise reduction
 - The Matlab file has comments describing all the different variables